Iran says talks with big powers to be held in January

-NEW DELHI (Reuters) - Iran has agreed to hold talks with six major powers about its atomic program in January but the date and venue has yet to be decided, the country’s top nuclear negotiator said on Friday.
+NEW DELHI, Jan 4 (Reuters) - Iran has agreed to hold talks with six major powers about its atomic programme in January but the date and venue has yet to be decided, the country’s top nuclear negotiator said on Friday.

-“We have accepted that these talks should be held in January, but until now, the details have not been finalized,” Jalili said through a translator during a trip to India.
+“We have accepted that these talks should be held in January, but until now, the details have not been finalised,” Jalili said through a translator during a trip to India.

 The six powers - the United States, Russia, France, Britain, Germany and China - have failed to achieve a breakthrough in three rounds of talks since April.
 But neither side has been willing to break off totally, partly because of concern this could lead to war if Israel attacked its arch-foe.